remotion-dev/remotion/packages/docs/docs/paths/extend-viewbox.md

 Widens an SVG `viewBox` in all directions by a certain scale factor.

 :::note
-This function may be unnecessary: If you want the drawing of an SVG to go out of bounds, you can set `style={{overflow: 'visible'}}` on the SVG container.
+This function may be unnecessary: If you want the parts that go outside of the viewbox to be visible, you can also set `style={{overflow: 'visible'}}` on the SVG container.
 :::

 ```tsx twoslash